Picture of a May 11, 1991, tornado in Cimarron County, Oklahoma

 Tornadoes form from severe thunderstorms.
-They have a very high energy density which means that they affect a small area but are very destructive to that area.
-They also don't last very long which makes it hard to learn about them.
-Since they're hard to study, they're also hard to forecast.
-People know even less about tornadoes, which is why there are a lot of different myths that aren't true.
-Tornadoes can occur anywhere in the world.
-About 75% of them happen in the United States, most in an area know as Tornado Alley.
+They are very destructive because they have a high energy density.
+They also don't last very long.
+This makes it hard to learn about them.
+Since scientists don't know much about tornadoes, it's also hard to forecast them.
+And because little is known about tornadoes, there are many myths about them which aren't true.
+Tornadoes can form anywhere in the world.
+About 75% of the them happen in the United States.
+Most of these form in the central U. S. in a place called tornado alley.
 There are also some other interesting facts about tornadoes.
 People who are interested in tornadoes sometimes become trained tornado spotters for their community.
 Others chase tornadoes, either to research these incredible storms, or to photograph them.
-After a tornado touches down, scientists try and figure out how strong it was by using the Enhanced Fujita Tornado Scale.
+After a tornado passes by, scientists try and figure out how strong it was by using the Enhanced Fujita Tornado Scale.

 Shop Windows to the Universe Science Store!Cool It!

 is the new card game from the Union of Concerned Scientists that teaches kids about the choices we have when it comes to climate change—and how policy and technology decisions made today will matter.
 Cool It! is available in our online store

 You might also be interested in: